- Accelerated Online Master of Public Administration

 PAPP 6301.
 THEORETICAL FOUNDATIONS AND PH.D.
 WORKSHOP.
 3 Hours.

 Explores the development and function of theoretical models and frameworks.
 Examines the major theories from the social sciences designed for framing urban planning or administration issues and public policy.
 Designed to assist doctoral students in preparing their dissertation research.
 Opportunities to present work in progress, share ideas, and interact with faculty.
+Also offered as PLAN 6301; credit will be granted only once.
 Prerequisite: PLAN 5346; and PLAN 5317 or PAPP 5342.

 PAPP 6305.
 SEMINAR IN URBAN POLICY PROCESSES.
 3 Hours.